-The property was built in 2015 and forms part of The Montagues development built on the site of the former Convent School and very convenient for the town centre.
-The original Grade II listed Regency House has been restored along with beautifully landscaped gardens that the property overlooks.
+The property was built in 2015 and forms part of The Montagues development built on the site of the former Convent School which is very convenient for local amenities, schools and the town centre.

-The interior has been finished to a high specification with Bosch integrated appliances in the kitchen and Villeroy & Boch and Hansgrohe brassware in the bathrooms which also have underfloor heating.
-The house is thermally efficient and currently costs the owner approximately £55 per month for heating and hot water.
+The interior reflects the attention to detail and has been finished to a high specification throughout with Bosch integrated appliances in the kitchen and Villeroy & Boch and Hansgrohe fittings in the bathrooms which also have underfloor heating.

 Midhurst lies on the River Rother, just 12 miles north of Chichester, and has the remarkable claim to fame of being the home of British polo thanks to the Cowdray Park Polo Club on the local Cowdray Estate, but there’s so much more to this pretty market town.
 It’s centuries old, boasting more than 100 listed buildings with a charming mix of medieval, Georgian, Victorian and Edwardian architecture that sits comfortably alongside more contemporary new homes.The narrow lanes of Midhurst’s old town offer a fantastic variety of places to shop with an abundance of small independent boutiques all housed in ancient buildings.
 There are plenty of places to dine in and around the town centre, too, with options ranging from up-market restaurants specialising in local produce to high street favourites and charming tearooms where you can enjoy your favourite afternoon treat.